 - Presentation of rankings to WIMS Executive Committee.

 - Notification of the committee's decision to the Executive Dean.

-- Notification of the committee’s decision to each candidate individually by February 7th
+- Notification of the committee’s decision to each candidate individually in February

 WIMS Role and Expectations Upon Selection: